 That is a lot of learning!

-Did you know your toddler is building a foundation for strong visual-spatial reasoning when she builds with her colorful foam blocks?
+Did you know your toddler is building a foundation for strong visual-spatial reasoning when she builds with her colorful wooden blocks?
 Your preschooler is learning to read not only by listening to stories and practicing with letters, but also by sorting shapes!

 Teaching shapes should be an ongoing endeavor that both teachers and parents support.
 You can always be teaching and reinforcing basic shapes, even if you’re not sitting down for a special shape activity.
 Pointing out where you see prime shapes in your everyday life is a great place to start.